nudge-now/sdk-android/README.eng.md

   </activity>
 ```

-In this example above, DemoZoneActivity will be opened when you set URI Schema value as 'myapp://com.adfresca.zon' in your Push Notification Campaign
+In this example above, DemoZoneActivity will be opened when you set _Click URL_ value as 'myapp://com.adfresca.zon' in your Campaign.

 ### Test Device ID